American Outline O gauge News

 vol 1 O gauge catalogue [Premier and Railking ranges]

-Customers in the UK (or indeed others outside the EC sales tax net) who prefer (or have) to do their own import clearance please contact me as I will still be spending time in Jersey and could post from there.
+Customers in the UK (or indeed others outside the EC sales tax net) who prefer (or have) to do their own import clearance please contact me as I will still be spending time in Jersey and could post from there with pricing reduced to reflect the local sales tax.

 If you see an item priced in dollars then please assume that it represents a price with VAT / TVA paid.